AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-address-renderer.md

 Your shipping address renderer must be implemented as a [JavaScript](https://glossary.magento.com/javascript) [UI component](https://glossary.magento.com/ui-component).
 That is, it must be a RequireJS module, and must return a factory function, that takes a configurable object.

-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code.
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default application code.
 Instead add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module must depend on the `Magento_Checkout` module.
 Module dependencies are specified in the [module's `composer.json`](../../../development/build/composer-integration.md).
 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.

 In your custom module directory, create the component's `.js` file (shipping address renderer).
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.